brentoboy/yi-jing/shuo-gua.md

 # Shuo Gua
-*Ancient Commentary / Explaination of the Trigrams*
+*Ancient Commentary / Explanation of the Trigrams*
 <br />
 <br />